GarinJTanner/Final-Project/Red-Team.md

 - Hashed passwords that are unsalted can be easily cracked using free softare like john the ripper.
 - *Severity:* Medium

+**CWE-269** - Improper Privilege Management**
+- The server does not properly assign privileges for users, allowing for a known Python vulnerability to be executed.
+- *Severity:* Medium

  ## Exploitation
 The Red Team was able to penetrate Target 1 and retrieve the following confidential data: